Toward Mixed Analog-Digital Quantum Signal Processing: Quantum AD/DA Conversion and the Fourier Transform: Quantum Fourier Transform from Oscillator Evolution

-The coefficients of this state are $c_{\mathbf{x}}/\sqrt{2^a}$ and repeat over $2^a$ periods of size $2^n$.
-This renders the coefficients approximately periodic and will enable us to exploit the aforementioned continuous-discrete Fourier transform correspondence.
+The coefficients are now $c_{\mathbf{x}}/\sqrt{2^a}$ and repeat over $2^a$ periods of size $2^n$.
+This renders the coefficients (approximately) periodic and enables use of the above correspondence.
+As we will see, increasing the number of ancilla qubits makes the state more periodic and will increase the fidelity with the exact QFT.